 - How many clicks is it taking you to get a phone call?
 Why is that important?
 Because that’s going to start to tell you how much it’s costing you to acquire a lead.

-A lead for an appliance repair company is a person that actually calls with a need for major appliance repair, right?
+A lead for an heating and cooling company or appliance repair company is a person that actually calls with a need for major air conditioning repair or appliance repair, right?

 So, you want to be able to track things like that, to see the effectiveness of your campaign.